Brotherbond/maxibuy.co/README.md

 #### Postman API => https://documenter.getpostman.com/view/14901487/VUxKVAUq

+NB: The Subscriber repo is added as a submodule to this, link above.

 NB: pusher app key & secret in .env file  could be any random value and doesn't link to my live account

 <br>